-2005 \$'000 Secured Bank bills Lease liabilities (note 28) 4,000 1,282 Total secured non-current interest bearing liabilities 5,282 Total non-current interest bearing liabilities 5,282 Secured liabilities Total secured liabilities (current and non-current) are: Bank overdrafts and bank bills Lease liabilities 6,566 1,408 Total secured liabilities 7,974
+\$'000

+NOTE 18 NON-CURRENT LIABILITIES - INTEREST BEARING LIABILITIES

+Secured Secured

+Bank bills 4,000

+Lease liabilities (note 28) 1,282

+Total secured non-current interest bearing liabilities 5,282

+Total non-current interest bearing liabilities 5,282

+Secured liabilities

+Total secured liabilities (current and non-current) are:

+Bank overdrafts and bank bills 6,566

+Lease liabilities 1,408

+Total secured liabilities 7,974

-The bank loans and overdraft of the company are secured by a fixed and floating charge over the assets of Verticon Group Limited.
+The bank loans and overdraft of the Company are secured by a fixed and floating charge over the assets of Verticon Group Limited.

-The facilities are secured by a negative pledge that imposes certain covenants on the company.
-The negative pledge states that the company will ensure that the following financial ratios are met:
+The facilities are secured by a negative pledge that imposes certain covenants on the Company.
+The negative pledge states that the Company will ensure that the following financial ratios are met:

-- (a) debt will not, at any time, exceed 50% of total assets, and - (b) debt servicing, including scheduled repayments, will not exceed 50% of earnings before borrowing costs and taxation for the period.
+- (a) debt will not, at any time, exceed 50% of total assets; and - (b) debt servicing, including scheduled repayments, will not exceed 50% of earnings before borrowing costs and taxation for the period.